2023-2025 CLA Call for Board Nominations

 The CLA Board is a working board.
 As such Directors will be expected to take on work to advance the interests of the association and its members.
 Candidates seeking nomination should familiarize themselves with the following position descriptions.

 President – The President presides at all meetings of the members of the Association.
 The President shall make all public statements in regard to the Criminal Lawyers’ Association policy and positions or delegate a member of the Executive to do so.
 The President frequently attends meetings with key stakeholders and sits on various committees representing the association.
 The role of President is a significant commitment often exceeding 10 hours per week.
 As permitted under our By-laws, the President shall receive an honourarium currently valued at $ 43,367.04 per fiscal year in office.
 The rate is reviewed on a annual basis to coincide with the Association’s budget process.

 Vice Presidents – The Vice Presidents assist the President and other Directors in executing the duties of their office.
 The Vice Presidents will be expected to participate in various CLA Committees and serve as representatives on external committees.

-Treasurer – The Treasurer is responsible for supervision of the financial activities and transactions of the association.
+Treasurer/Assistant Treasurer – These two officers are responsible for supervision of the financial activities and transactions of the association.
 Working with the Association’s management company they will oversee financial reporting, budgeting and expense approval.

 Secretary/Assistant Secretary – These two officers shall oversee the recording of all facts and minutes of all proceedings of the association and are responsible for ensuring activities coincide with By-law provisions.